-The radial pin clutch should be gresed every 100 hours and the center cross in the pto yoke should be greased every 8 hours.
+The radial pin clutch should be greased every 50-100 hours.
+Do not overgrease the radial pin clutch.
+The center cross in the pto yoke should be greased every 50 hours.

-The front center cross should also be greased every 8 hours.
+The front center cross should also be greased every 50 hours.

-The pto guarding should be lubricated at all times.
-If the shield feels tight when it is extended and retracted then lubricate as necessary.
+The PTO guarding should be lubricated at all times.
+If the shield feels tight when it is extended and retracted, then lubricate as necessary.